adambard/learnxinyminutes-docs/osl.html.markdown

 	// curve4 is a linear spline evaluated at u = 0.4

 	// InverseSplines also exist
+	// Parameter to Point Mapping and Texture Mapping and Sampling

 	// Inverse spline with control values
 	float y0 = 0, y1 = 1, y2 = 2, y3 = 3;